 LEGEND OF THE BOILING FROG IS JUST A LEGEND

-Joe Pechmann at the University of New Orleans, who is a noted amphibian conservation biologist, received a query last month that read: "I am writing a weekly column for Die Zeit, Germany's major weekly paper, on scientific urban legends that my readers ask me about.
-Now you surely have heard the story of the boiling frog that is often told by consultants or activists: If you put a frog in boiling water, he will try to escape.
-If you put him in cold water and heat it gradually, the frog will remain in place until he's boiled, because that's the lesson, to him (and consequently to us) gradual change is not perceivable.
+A: I first received an inquiry about the boiling frog phenomenon several years ago from Joseph Pechmann, a noted amphibian conservation biologist.
+He himself had received a query from someone in Hamburg, Germany, who said, "I write a weekly column on scientific urban legends that my readers ask me about.
+This one is often told by consultants or activists: If you put a frog in boiling water, he will try to escape.
+If you put him in cold water and heat it gradually, the frog will remain in place until he's boiled.
+The lesson, to him (and consequently to us) is that gradual change is imperceptible.
 Frankly, I don't buy this.
 But I am looking for professional advice (and I don't want to boil frogs).
-Can you help me with that question?
-Thanks!
-Christoph Droesser, Hamburg, Germany"
+Can you help me with this question?"

-So where does that leave us with the metaphor for the human response
+does that leave us with the boiling frog as a metaphor for the human response

-The metaphor lies in the frog's ability to escape from the container:
+metaphor lies in the frog's ability to escape from the container: if there's